 Forbes Magazine puts it this way: “With well over half his life ahead of him, the man who created an entire universe… must now figure out exactly who he is.”

 Billionaire Marcus Persson seems to be waking up to the fact that in order to be happy he needs to learn to make the meaning of his own life: to figure out what he cares about, and then find a way to put that into practice that generates the human interaction he so craves.

 Let’s learn from his experience.

-He could use the tools of Chapters 1 and 2 of inner leadership to get in more touch with what matters most to him, and make clearer sense of his situation.
+Chapters 1 and 2 of Inner Leadership contain tools that help us get more in touch with who we are and what matters most to us and to make clear sense of our current situation.

-Chapter 5 would enable him to articulate his life purpose (and his values).
+Chapter 5 enables us to articulate our life purpose (and values).

-Whatever route he chooses, Chapter 6 would then show him how to express that as a vision which would inspire him and others to make it happen.
+Chapter 6 shows us how to express that as a vision that inspires us and other people want to work to make it happen.

 Chapter 7 shows how to maintain our inspiration as we work to achieve our goal.